ringcentral/ringcentral-api-docs/docs/team-messaging/add-ins/index.md

 !!! info "The RingCentral Add-in Framework is currently in beta"

-A RingCentral add-in is type of add-in that integrates functionality directly into a RingCentral client, like our [Team Messaging and Video client](https://www.ringcentral.com/apps/rc-app).
+A RingCentral add-in is type of add-in that integrates functionality directly into a RingCentral client, like our [Chat and Video client](https://www.ringcentral.com/apps/rc-app).
 There are currently two types of add-ins we currently support.

 ### Bots